Lesnes Abbey

 Lesnes Abbey /ˈlɛsnᵻs/ is a former abbey, now ruined, in Abbey Wood, in the London Borough of Bexley, southeast London, England.
 It is a scheduled monument, and the abbey's ruins are listed at Grade II by Historic England.

 The adjacent Lesnes Abbey Woods are a Local Nature Reserve.
-Part of the wood is the Abbey Wood SSSI, a geological Site of Special Scientific Interest which is an important site for early Tertiary fossils.
+Part of the wood is the Abbey Wood SSSI, a geological Site of Special Scientific Interest which is an important site for fossils of the early Tertiary period.

 History

 After the Norman Conquest in 1066, the area of Lesnes, close to the town of Erith, passed into the possession of Bishop Odo, and was mentioned in the Domesday Book of 1086 as Loisnes in the Hundred of Litlelai.
 The year 1178 saw the foundation of the Abbey of St Mary and St Thomas the Martyr at Lesnes, on a site now located in the suburbs of southeast London to the north of the ancient but long-managed Lesnes Abbey Woods that are named after it, where the land rises above what would originally have been marshland.
+It was the home for a small group of canons regular related to the Arroussian Order, a more relaxed version of the Augustinian canons, and subject to many reports over the years of religious, moral and administrative irregularities.

 Lesnes Abbey, as it is now known, was founded by Richard de Luci, Chief Justiciar of England, in 1178.
-This may have been in penance for his role in the protracted conflict between Henry II and Thomas Becket, the Archbishop of Canterbury, which culminated in the latter's murder in 1170 by four of the kings' knights.
+This may have been in penance for his role in the protracted conflict between Henry II and Thomas Becket, the Archbishop of Canterbury, which culminated in the latter's murder in 1170 by four of the king's knights.
 In 1179, de Luci resigned his office and retired to the abbey, where he died three months later.
-He was buried in the chapter house.
+He was buried in the chapter house on 14 July 1179.
+Produced for the Abbey between 1200 and 1220 in Oxford and Kent and now in the Victoria & Albert Museum in South Kensington, London, the 'Lesnes Missal' was possibly commissioned by him or a family member as it features references to the de Luci coat of arms.